 Item # Title Credits

-CIS 161 Intro to Networking Communications 3
+CIS 161 Intro to Networking 3

+Communications

 CIS 280 Network Security 3

-Sub-Total Credits 6

-Total credits for degree: 48
+Total credits: 48

 Computer Information Systems Course Descriptions

 CIS 130: Introduction to Information Systems

 This course is an introduction to computers that reviews computer hardware and software concepts such as equipment, operations, communications, programming, and their past, present and future impact on society.
 Topics include computer hardware, various types of computer software, communication technologies and program development using computers to execute software packages and/or to write simple programs.
 Upon completion, students should be able to describe and use the major components of selected computer software and hardware.
 Students must complete this course with at least a "C" average.